4 Simple linear regression

 • predict the audience score for a movie based on its critics score.

-Before taking a look at the data, let’s define two terms that will be important for this chapter and the rest of the text.
-The response variable is the outcome of interest.
+Recall from , the response variable is the outcome of interest, meaning the variable we are interested in predicting and understanding its variability.
 It is also known as the outcome or dependent variable and is represented as Y. The predictor variable(s) is the variable (or variables) used to understand variability in the response.
 It is also known as the explanatory or independent variable and represented as X. The observed values of the response and predictor are represented as yi and xi, respectively.

 What is the response variable for the movie scores analysis?
 What is the predictor variable?